rydmike/flex_color_picker/README.md

 For the dialog example we will show all the built in picker color selection options, except the one that shows both primary and accent colors in the same picker and we also add custom colors to the **Custom** colors section of the `ColorPicker`.

-First we define our custom colors and from our single color definitions we create primary and accent color swatches, by using `ColorTools.createPrimaryColor` or alternatively `ColorTools.createAccentColor` for accent color swatches.
+First we define our custom colors and from our single color definitions we create primary and accent color swatches, by using `ColorTools.createPrimarySwatch` or alternatively `ColorTools.createAccentSwatch` for accent color swatches.
 We add these color swatches to a `ColorSwatch` Map, that we map to our own custom names for our custom color swatches.
 You don't have to use the `ColorTools` to create the color swatches from a given single color, you can just as well define and use your own custom hand tuned `ColorSwatch` swatches, but the functions are convenient helpers that can make Material like color swatches from a single color.

 ```dart
   // Define custom colors.
 The 'guide' color values are from